Leonhart Fuchs: De Historia Stirpium Commentarii Insignes

-De historia is Fuchs' major work, a large book about plants and their uses as medicines (a herbal) first appearing in Latin in 1542, and being rapidly translated into other languages.
+De historia is Fuchs's major work, a large book about plants and their uses as medicines (a herbal).
+The book first appeared in Latin in 1542, and was rapidly translated into other languages.
 Although the text is largely borrowed from earlier authors, and is not based on any system of classification, with its 512 plates it set a new standard in botanical illustration.
-The accurate and detailed drawings, printed from woodcuts were the most notable advance on its predecessors.
-Although drawings had been used in other herbal books, Fuchs' book proved and emphasized high-quality drawings as the most telling way to specify what a plant name stands for.
+The accurate and detailed drawings, printed from woodcuts, were the most notable advance on its predecessors.
+Although drawings had been used in other herbal books, Fuchs's book proved and emphasized high-quality drawings as the most telling way to specify what a plant name stands for.
 However, it was too erudite and too expensive to replace existing herbals.

 Legacy

-Fuchs' name is commemorated in many ways in his home town of Wemding which has adopted the nickname of Fuchsienstadt (Fuchsia City), used the colour Fuchsia as its theme and decorated public places with plantings of Fuchsia.
+Fuchs's name is commemorated in many ways in his home town of Wemding, which has adopted the nickname of Fuchsienstadt (Fuchsia City), used the colour Fuchsia as its theme and decorated public places with plantings of Fuchsia.
 The house where he was born (Geburtshaus Leonhart Fuchs) bears a plaque.
 Because it is so small, it is known as the Zwergenhäuschen (dwarf house).
-The plaque reads;
+The plaque reads: